Cloud Talk: What Our Mental Health Will Look Like Post-Pandemic

 At the time, countries across the region were in lockdown due to the coronavirus outbreak, which experts said was taking a toll on our mental health.
-Six months later, while many of us are slowly returning back to our daily lives, the pandemic is still far from over.
+It's now December and while many of us are slowly returning back to our daily lives, the pandemic is still far from over.

-As we continue to face the fear of contracting the disease, we've also had to quickly adapt to a new normal within a matter of weeks or months, be it indefinitely working from home or not having a job at all.
+As we continue to face the fear of contracting the disease, we've also had to quickly adapt to a new normal, be it indefinitely working from home or not having a job at all.
 At the same time, the future seems filled with uncertainty.

 A recent policy brief by the United Nations reported that the pandemic means “a long-term upsurge in the number and severity of mental health problems is likely”, and that this could lead to a major mental health crisis.

-For our December 2 edition of Cloud Talk, we've invited two mental wellness advocates from the Gen.T community to discuss the effects of the Covid-19 pandemic on our mental health as well as how we can assess and look after our own.
-At the end of the session, we'll have a breathing exercise led by one of our speakers, Bradley Dowding-Young, to help calm your senses before you embark on the rest of your day.
+For our December 2 edition of Cloud Talk, we invited two mental wellness advocates from the Gen.T community to discuss the effects of the Covid-19 pandemic on our mental health as well as how we can assess and look after our own.
+At the end of the session, we also did a simple breathing exercise led by one of our speakers, Bradley Dowding-Young, to help calm our senses before we embarked on the rest of our day.